WhyDonate logo

 In this blog, we are going to talk about the definition of direct mail fundraising for nonprofits and best practices, as well as offer tips on composing an appealing fundraising letter, among others, including examples or creative ideas to help you with your next campaign.
 Lastly, we have curated a sample direct mail fundraising letter for you.
 So, let’s get started!

-What Is A Direct Mail Fundraising?
+What Is Direct Mail Fundraising?

 Direct mail fundraising is a form of collecting help that has not changed over time, where fundraising flyers, letters, postcards, posters, or other printed items are sent out in a request to fundraise.
 It serves the purpose of asking for support towards an endeavor, initiative, or corporation.
 In contrast to fundraising email and online campaigns, mailing works directly and is more personal.
 This is frequently applied by non-profit organizations, charities, and electoral movements, among other sources looking for revenue.